FC BKMA Yerevan: History

 During the days of the Soviet rule in Armenia, the Central Sport Club of the Army Yerevan was founded in 1947 in Yerevan.
 It was commonly known with its Russian abbreviation as CSKA Yerevan.

 After the independence of Armenia in 1991, the BKMA made their professional debut in domestic football competitions in the 1994 Armenian First League where they finished 3rd.

 In the 1995–96 Armenian First League season, they finished 2nd behind FC Arabkir, to get the opportunity to face Aragats Gyumri in the promotion play-off match in which they beat the Armenian Premier League side and were promoted for the following season.
 Halfway through the 1997 season, BKMA were folded and all their remaining matches were awarded 3–0 to their opponents, resulting in the 12th and last position and relegation.
 The club has been inactive ever since.

 In 2019, BKMA was revived by the efforts of the Defence minister of Armenia David Tonoyan.
+The club was revived with the goal of helping young Armenian players to develop their football skills during their military service, in particular those serving their mandatory military service.
 The head coach of the team is Rafael Nazaryan, assisted by Varazdat Avetisyan.

+BKMA played their first season in the Armenian First League in 2019-20, and was promoted to the Armenian Premier League after finishing second the next year.
+Since promotion, BKMA have never been relegated, though partially due to other teams folding.

+A reserve team, BKMA-2, was founded in 2021, the same year BKMA was promoted to the Armenian Premier League.
+BKMA-2 won the 2024-25 Armenian First League but were not promoted.